 |United Arab Emirates||10||0/5||0||0|

 On 7 June 2017, Luxembourg (together with 67 other jurisdictions) signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (MLI).
-On 14 February 2019, Luxembourg Parliament adopted the law ratifying the MLI, which was then notified to the OECD on 9 April 2019.
+On 14 February 2019, Luxembourg's parliament adopted the law ratifying the MLI, which was then notified to the OECD on 9 April 2019.
 The entry into force of the MLI with respect to Luxembourg occurred on 1 August 2019.
-In terms of timing, however, owing to the required national ratification procedure in both jurisdictions that are party to a matching treaty, as well as the timetable provided in the MLI, large-scale effects are not expected prior to 1 January 2020 for taxes levied at source and for financial years starting on or after 1 February 2020 for all other taxes.
+In terms of timing, however, owing to the required national ratification procedure in both jurisdictions that are party to a matching treaty, as well as the timetable provided in the MLI, large-scale effects were variable.
+However, for many Luxembourg's treaties, the new 'Principal Purpose Test' took effect on 1 January 2020.

 The purpose of the MLI is to introduce the BEPS principles in double tax treaties.
 Luxembourg declared that all the signed tax treaties currently in force will be seen as covered tax treaties for the purpose of the MLI.
 However, a large number of treaty partners have not signed yet the MLI (including the United States).
 Even though Luxembourg has made several reservations about the application of the MLI, which in most instances will be applied only as far as the 'minimum standards' are concerned, certain MLI provisions (e.g., the principal purpose test) will affect the application of the current double tax treaties.

 1 Pieter Stalman is a partner and Delphine Martel is an associate at Loyens & Loeff.
-The authors wish to thank Olivier Coulon, associate at Loyens & Loeff, for his contribution to this chapter.
+The authors wish to thank Olivier Coulon and Bastien Nowobilski , associates at Loyens & Loeff, for their contribution to this chapter.

 2 See, however, Section V for a description of the exemption regimes applicable to income derived from qualifying participations and intellectual property rights.